 M.S Skincare has all sorts of serums, moisturizers, lotions, and more, but Hora says the most important secret in skin care can’t be found in a bottle—mindful ritual.
-Of course, anyone taking the time to ritualize their routine is going to want the best, so this entrepreneur was happy to share the secrets she’s collected from cultures around the world while marketing her elite line of beauty products, and Magnifissance was happy to listen.
+Of course, anyone taking the time to ritualize their routine wants the best, so this entrepreneur was happy to share the secrets she’s collected from cultures around the world while marketing her elite line of beauty products, and Magnifissance was happy to listen.

 “Ritual is a secret ingredient not found in any bottle.
 When skin care is approached with ritual, a person implements mindfulness.
 It’s an act of self care each time.”

-Why do you think rituals are important for skin care?
+Why do you think rituals are important for skin care and creating a more radiant look?

 Skin, like anything else, benefits from consistency.
 Consistent care and consistent quality translate to a complexion that looks nourished.
 But ritual goes beyond consistency.
 It involves deep intention while caring for your skin.
-For those who practice holistic living, ritual is a secret ingredient not found in any bottle.
-When skin care is approached with ritual, a person implements mindfulness.
+For those who practice holistic living, rituals become a secret ingredient not found in any bottle.
+When we approach skin care with ritual, a person implements mindfulness.
 It’s an act of self care each time.
 Every step is imbued with a meditative quality, making it a more holistic experience versus just rushing on some face oil and forgetting about it.
 Ritual is a more reverent approach to the care of your skin and the care of the self.

 How do hygiene and wellness rituals differ from culture to culture, and what do they often have in common?